swen100/phpng-proj/INSTALL.md

 phpize --clean
 ```

-create the file 'proj4.ini' in '/etc/php7/conf.d' with the following content: 'extension=proj4.so'
+create the file 'proj.ini' in '/etc/php7/conf.d' with the following content: 'extension=proj.so'

 restart your webserver or php7-fpm.